ACMmodel/MOSFET_model/docs/readme.md

 This section presents selected technical documents about the ACM model:

-2023 - A 5-DC-parameter MOSFET model for circuit simulation in QucsStudio and Spectre - To be publish in IEEEexplore in August.
+2023 - A 5-DC-parameter MOSFET model for circuit simulation in QucsStudio and Spectre - To be publish in IEEEXplore in August.

  Abstract:
 > A minimalist MOSFET model for circuit simulation